Police: Egg Harbor Township, NJ teen was speeding in serious crash - NewsBreak

 MANCHESTER – The driver from a volunteer fire department was extricated from an SUV after hitting a utility pole, resulting in the vehicle overturning Tuesday evening, police said.
 The incident occurred around 10:05 p.m. in the area of County Route 571 and Richard Road in the Ridgeway Section of...

-Atlantic City police and other law enforcement partners have charged 16 people after an investigation into a drug distribution ring that was allegedly led by twin brothers, authorities said.
-Joseph and Justin Suarez, both 37, are accused of operating the drug ring in the area of Florida Avenue, the Ducktown...
+Atlantic City police as well as other law enforcement have charged 16 people in a drug bust that was reportedly led by twin brothers, according to reports.
+Joseph and Justin Suarez, 37, are accused of leading a drug ring in Atlantic CIty’s Ducktown section as well as nearby areas, Philly Voice reported.

 16 Arrested, 785 Bricks of Heroin/Fentanyl Seized in Massive Atlantic City, NJ, Bust